heymichellemac/heymichellemac-hugo/content/blog/2022/04/essay-plan-your-day.md

 - Without having a plan to work on, you'll fall into the trap of reacting to work that's sent your way.
 - This type of work generally has little meaning and doesn't move you towards your goals.

-> **Add daily planning into your life operating system and I guarantee you'll see noticeable improvements to your productivity and mind.**
+Add daily planning into your life operating system and you should see noticeable improvements to your productivity and mind.